VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Assessment is only conducted by persons who meet the following requirements:

-1. Hold TAE40116 Certificate IV in Training and Assessment or its successor or
+1. Hold TAE40122 Certificate IV in Training and Assessment or its successor, TAE40116 Certificate IV in Training and Assessment or

 2. TAE40110 Certificate IV in Training and Assessment plus the following units: